 It should be removed

-Put it back in its place.
+Please put it back in its place.

 Continue to drive the vehicle as usual.
-For your vehicle’s system to learn your aftermarket parts and accessories, it could take up to one tank of gasoline in order for it to be able to create a new performance memory that can be used to track your vehicle.
+For your vehicle’s system to learn your aftermarket parts and accessories, it could take up to one tank of gasoline for it to be able to create a new performance memory that can be used to track your vehicle.

-You do not have to reset any data for example from your radio or your alarm if you have it.
-The battery can either be disconnected or the fuse for the ECU can be removed for about 15 minutes if the battery is disconnected.
+You do not have to reset any data, for example, from your radio or your alarm if you have it.
+The battery can either be disconnected, or the fuse for the ECU can be removed for about 15 minutes if the battery is disconnected.

 Connect It to a Laptop or Desktop